PhilReedData/PhilReedData.github.io/dhll201703/ammo.md

 The files you will download have a dummy key XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX which you can replace with the real one.

 ### Practice in the browser
-Before we dive into any programming or code, copy the example URL request below, paste into a new window or tab address bar, replace the key, and press Enter.
+Before we dive into any tools or code, let's try a simple, single request.
+1. Copy the example URL request below (all one 'word')
+2. Paste into the address bar of a new browser window or tab.
+3. Replace the API key!
+(Copy and paste.)
+4. Press Enter.

 `https://api.amdigital.co.uk/1.0/massobservation/documents?apiKey=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX&take=1`

 You should see a JSON data response.

-### Types of request
+Don't be put off, it's more useful and meaningful than it first appears.

+### Use a simple tool
 I have written a webpage you may use to [build an Adam Matthew API URL](https://PhilReedData.github.io/dhll201703/am-url-builder.html){:target="_blank"} and see returned JSON data.
 If you are using Google Chrome, the returned JSON data will, after a few seconds, display in a nicer way (pretty printing).

 Use this page to search documents by: